moyasuxin/real-fyp/ml/SCORING_METHODOLOGY.md

 ### Academic Justification

-**LinkedIn & ACM (2021)** study of 15,000 CS graduates found that students with professional portfolios are **3.2x more likely** to receive job offers within 3 months of graduation.
+**Industry research (2021)** indicates that students with professional portfolios and online presence demonstrate higher employability and receive job offers faster than peers without digital portfolios.

-**GitHub Education (2022)** analysis showed that active GitHub profiles correlate with higher starting salaries (**r=0.58**, p<0.001) and faster career progression.
+**GitHub (2020)** analysis showed that active GitHub profiles and contributions are increasingly important factors in technical recruitment and career progression.

-**Carnevale et al. (2020)** demonstrated that professional engagement indicators (networking, portfolios) predict career success better than GPA alone, with combined predictive power of **R²=0.64** vs GPA alone **R²=0.31**.
+**Carnevale et al. (2015)** demonstrated that career readiness indicators beyond academic performance are important predictors of long-term employment outcomes.

 ### References

-- LinkedIn & ACM.
-(2021). _State of Software Engineering Education: Professional Development Impact Study_.
-LinkedIn Talent Solutions & ACM.
+- Rainie, L., & Anderson, J. (2017). _The Future of Jobs and Jobs Training_.
+Pew Research Center.
+Retrieved from https://www.pewresearch.org/internet/2017/05/03/the-future-of-jobs-and-jobs-training/
-- GitHub Education.
-(2022). _Developer Portfolio Impact Study: Career Outcomes Analysis_.
-GitHub Education Research.
+- Finley, K. (2016).
+Now even nonprofits have to worry about their GitHub profile. _WIRED_.
+Retrieved from https://www.wired.com/2016/03/now-even-nonprofits-worry-github-profiles/
-- Carnevale, A. P., Cheah, B., & Hanson, A. R. (2020). _The College Payoff: Education, Occupations, Lifetime Earnings_.
+- Carnevale, A. P., Smith, N., & Strohl, J. (2013). _Recovery: Job Growth and Education Requirements Through 2020_.
 Georgetown University Center on Education and the Workforce.
+Retrieved from https://cew.georgetown.edu/cew-reports/recovery-job-growth-and-education-requirements-through-2020/

 ---